-- 1 Close DigiTest.
+- 1 Quit DigiTest.

-- 2 Turn off your entire Pro Tools system.
+- 2 Turn off the entire Pro Tools system.

 - 3 Reinstall the cards (see "Installing Pro Tool|HD Cards" on page 17).

 - 4 Check the card seating.

 - 5 Check the TDM FlexCable connections.
-Check the orientation of the cable from card to card (ports A and B), and check the integrity of the FlexCable connections to the cards.
+Check the orientation of the cable from card to card (ports B to A), and check the integrity of the FlexCable connections to the cards.

-- 6 Turn on your system.
+- 6 Turn on the system.

 - 7 Run DigiTest again.